jamesbmayr/SpecterInspectors/README.md

 • *augur*: good, magic; learns allegiance of each executed player

-• *clairvoyant*: good, magic; learns magic-ness of each executed or murdered player
+• *clairvoyant*: good, magic; learns if a player was magic (upon execution or murder)

 • *medium*: good, magic; sees name of ghost sending each dream received